dennisdoomen/CSharpGuidelines/Src/Guidelines/1500_MaintainabilityGuidelines.md

 ### <a name="av1520"></a> Only use var when the type is very obvious (AV1520) ![](images/1.png)
 Only use `var` as the result of a LINQ query, or if the type is very obvious from the same statement and using it would improve readability.
 So don't

-	var i = 3;									// what type? int? uint? float? var myfoo = MyFactoryMethod.Create("arg");	// Not obvious what base-class or
+	var item = 3;                              // what type? int? uint? float? var myfoo = MyFactoryMethod.Create("arg"); // Not obvious what base-class or
 	                                           // interface to expect.
-Also difficult
+Also
-												// to refactor if you can't search for
+	                                           // difficult to refactor if you can't
-												// the class
+	                                           // search for the class

 Instead, use `var` like this:

-	var q = from order in orders where order.Items > 10 and order.TotalValue > 1000;
+	var query = from order in orders where order.Items > 10 and order.TotalValue > 1000;
 	var repository = new RepositoryFactory.Get();
 	var list = new ReadOnlyCollection();